 - 11.1 The FSA has power to apply to the court for a restitution order under section 382 of the Act and (in the case of market abuse) under section 383 of the Act.
 It also has an administrative power to require restitution under section 384 of the Act.
 When deciding whether to exercise these powers, the FSA will consider whether this would be the best use of the FSA's limited resources taking into account, for example, the likely amount of any recovery and the costs of achieving and distributing any sums.
 It will also consider, before exercising its powers: other ways that persons might obtain redress, and whether it would be more efficient or cost-effective for them to use these means instead; and any proposals by the person concerned to offer redress to any consumers or other persons who have suffered loss, and the adequacy of those proposals.
-The FSA expects, therefore, to exercise its formal restitution powers on rare occasions only. - 11.2 Instances in which the FSA might consider using its powers to obtain restitution for market counterparties are likely to be very limited.
+The FSA expects, therefore, to exercise its formal restitution powers on rare occasions only. - 11.1A Decisions about whether to apply to the civil courts for restitution orders under the Act will be made by the RDC Chairman or, in an urgent case and if the Chairman is not available, by an RDC Deputy Chairman.
+In an exceptionally urgent case the matter will be decided by the director of Enforcement or, in his or her absence, another member of the FSA's executive of at least director of division level. - 11.1B An exceptionally urgent case in these circumstances is one where the FSA staff believe that a decision to begin proceedings - (1) should be taken before it is possible to follow the procedure described in paragraph 11.1A; and - (2) it is necessary to protect the interests of consumers or potential consumers. - Instances in which the FSA might consider using its powers to obtain restitution for market counterparties are likely to be very limited.